 Value Change, Solidarity, and Identity Issues in a Changing World

-Ladislav Rabusic (NPD of EVS Czech Republic) and Zuzana Kusá (Member of the Slovakian team of EVS) are the Guest Editors of the Special issue of The Czech Sociological Review on Value Change, Solidarity, and Identity Issues in a Changing World.
+Ladislav Rabusic (NPD of EVS Czechia) and Zuzana Kusá (Member of the Slovakian team of EVS) are the Guest Editors of the Special issue of The Czech Sociological Review on Value Change, Solidarity, and Identity Issues in a Changing World.

 The Czech Sociological Review is announcing a Call for Papers for this thematic issue in English.
 The deadline for the abstract submission is 31 March 2019.